Neural network parametrized level sets for image segmentation: Chan-Vese segmentation

-Note that the length term $\delta(\levelfun_k)\abs{\nabla\levelfun_k}$ is understood in a distributional sense: it defines a one-dimensional measure supported on the zero level-set of $\levelfun_k$, integrating along the normal direction to the curve.
-Here, the one-dimensional Dirac mass $\delta$ is the distributional derivative of the Heaviside function $\sigma$.
+Note that the length term $\delta(\levelfun_k)\abs{\nabla\levelfun_k}$ is understood in a distributional sense: it defines a one-dimensional measure supported on the zero level set of $\levelfun_k$, integrating along the normal direction to the curve.
+Here, the one-dimensional Dirac-mass $\delta$ is the distributional derivative of the Heaviside function $\sigma$.